MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportAgent.md

 ## PARAMETERS

 ### -Identity
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Identity parameter specifies the display name of the transport agent to be modified.
-The length of the name can't exceed 64 characters.

-!!!
-Exchange Server 2016

 The Identity parameter specifies the name (Identity property value) of the transport agent that you want to modify.
 If the name contains spaces, enclose the name in quotation marks (").

 ```yaml
 Type: TransportAgentObjectId